 The criteria for claiming Universal Credit is extended regularly and you should check the Department for Work and Pensions Universal Credit service.

 Claims for Universal Credit should be made online at www.gov.uk/universal-credit.

 If you haven't got your own pc, then try to use a computer belonging to a friend or member of your family.

-If this isn't possible, you can use a computer free of charge at our Customer Service Centre.
+If this isn't possible, you can use a computer free of charge at Matlock Job Centre or at your local library.